 Barney: If you visit this page, my “big” site is health-boundaries.com with 2k visitors a day.

-It is very hilly and there are stairs all over the village.
+The village is hilly and there are stairs everywhere.
 The custom is that young people mustn’t pass on the steps or they will never marry.
 They must wait at the landings for the other person to proceed.
 I was told the custom by someone who must have noticed I had no wedding ring.

 Miguel’s favorite place next to the beach was the passage way where a toy store had the first Play People we ever saw, and which I bought for him.
 He especially loved the “Baddie Heads” that were displayed in another store: colorful, ceramic heads of pirates and seafarers to be hung on a wall.
 Miguel would say, “Let’s go see the Baddie Heads.”